vinaywadhwa/just-watch-voice/README.md

 ## ⚛ Features
 - Find where to stream your favourite movies and tv shows in an instant.
 - No more logging into each of netflix, Prime Video et al to check where a movie or tv-show is available.
-- Search by region.
-Default region: AU (see instructions below to setup your region)
+- Direct, one-shot Invocation for Alexa (Google Home soon) - Eg: "Alexa, ask Just Watch to search for The Matrix"

 ## 🛠 Setup your location:
 - This Action speaks out the results (streaming providers) for a given country at a time.
 - You can also explicitly specify your preferred country for your searches by saying "Set Country" at any time.
 - By default, it auto-detects your country based on your device language (en-US for United States, en-GB for United Kingdom and so on)
 - For Eg: It can only tell you which streaming providers are offering "The Matrix" in United States at a given time.
-- BUT if your device language is en-US and If you want to know the streaming offers in United Kingdom or Australia (for example), you need to teach the Action your preferred country for searching.
-Just say "Set Country"
+- BUT, don't worry! if your device language is en-US and If you want to know the streaming offers in United Kingdom or Australia (for example), you can teach the Action your preferred country for searching.
+Just say "Set Country".

 ## 🤓 Personalisation Options